laravel-enso/action-logger/README.md

 ### Note

-The `laravel-enso/core` package comes with this package included as a dependency (required in package.json).
+The `laravel-enso/core` package comes with this package included.

 ### Contributions